percyliang/sempre/interactive/README.md

 There are 3 ways to interactive with the server

-* The visual way is to use our client at `https://github.com/sidaw/shrdlurn`, which has a more detailed [README.md](https://github.com/sidaw/shrdlurn/blob/master/README.md) for the client.
-After `npm install` and taking care of dependencies, run `npm start local` to start a client that queries localhost.
-Try `[add dancer; front 5] 3 times`

 * Hit `Ctrl-D` on the server terminal, and type `add red top`, or `add green monster`

 * On a browser, type `http://localhost:8410/sempre?q=(:q add green monster)`

+* The visual way is to use our client at `https://github.com/sidaw/shrdlurn`, which has a more detailed [README.md](https://github.com/sidaw/shrdlurn/blob/master/README.md) for the client.
+Try `[add dancer; front 5] 3 times` after you set that up.

 ## Experiments in ACL2017